sstark/droguedrums/www/index.md

 # Controlling devices

-droguedrums has been tested with a Vermona DRM1-MKIII and fluidsynth.
+droguedrums has been tested with a Vermona DRM1-MKIII drum synthesizer and fluidsynth.
 In theory everything that can receive MIDI events can be controlled, but the main focus of the program is rhythms.

 Currently no midi note off events are ever sent.
 With some sounds that can lead to notes playing forever.
 With percussive sounds this should not be a problem